-GDPR comes into force on 25 May 2018 but that doesn’t mean businesses and organisations need to pay the fee on that day.
+GDPR came into force on 25 May 2018 but that didn’t mean businesses and organisations had to pay the fee on that day.
 If your business has a current registration (or notification) under the Data Protection Act 1998, then you won’t have to make a payment until your registration has expired.

-However, for those businesses (and controllers) that don’t have a current registration, and aren’t exempt, you will need to pay the new fee on 25 May 2018, when GDPR becomes active.
+However, for those businesses (and controllers) that don’t have a current registration, and aren’t exempt, you would need to have paid the new fee by 25 May 2018, when GDPR became active.

 What is an ICO registration?

 As part of the Data Protection Act 1998, every data controller who was processing personal information had to register with the ICO.
 However, if your business was exempt, you didn’t need to register.
 The ICO had a registration self-assessment tool on its website that would help you to determine whether you needed to register or if you were exempt from doing so.

 However, this requirement will end when the new data protection fee comes into force.

 The General Data Protection Regulation came into force on 25 May 2018 and businesses that breach it might be fined up to 4% of annual global turnover or €20m, whichever is the greater.
 Here's what you need to know about GDPR.